 301 Medieval English Literature.
 F. A critical study of the literature of the Anglo-Saxon and Middle English periods, excluding Chaucer.
 The course will analyze the literature by examining it in its cultural and historical contexts, with an emphasis on the epic, the romance, the lyric, the drama, and the histories.
 Mr. G. Schmidt.
-Not offered 1991-92.

-302 Chaucer F. A study of Chaucer's Canterbury Tales and other selections from his work which reflect his literary genius and the major cultural phenomena of his time.
+302 Chaucer.
+F. A study of Chaucer's Canterbury Tales and other selections from his work which reflect his literary genius and the major cultural phenomena of his time.
 Supplementary study of other works and literary movements related to the period are included.
 Mr. J. H. Timmerman.
+Not offered 1992-93.

 303 Shakespeare.
 F and S. A study of the major works of William Shakespeare.
-Mr. L. Basney, Ms. M. Masson, Ms. M.A.
+Mr. L. Basney, Ms. S. Felch, Ms. M.A.
 Walters.

 304 Literature of the English Renaissance.
 F. A study of the poetry and of some prose of the sixteenth century and of the drama of the sixteenth and early seventeenth centuries exclusive of Shakespeare.
-Not offered 1991-92.
+Ms. S. Felch.

 305 English Literature of the Seventeenth Century.
 F. A study of poetry and prose in England from 1600 to 1660 with emphasis on the religious lyric, especially the poetry of Donne and Herbert.
-Mr. H. McConaughy.
+Mr. E. Ericson.

 306 Milton.
 S. An intensive study of the poetry and prose of John Milton.
-Mr. H. McConaughy.
+Mr. E. Ericson.

 307 English Literature of the Eighteenth Century.
 S. A study of writing and its cultural contexts, with detailed attention to the works and careers of Dryden, Swift, Addison, Pope, Johnson, and Boswell.
 Mr. L. Basney.
-Not offered 1991-92.

 308 English Literature of the Early Nineteenth Century.
 F. A study of the Romantic writers of England in both poetry and prose, with intensive critical work on Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats.
 Mr. J. Vanden Bosch.
+Not offered 1992-93.

 309 English Literature of the Middle and Later Nineteenth Century.
 S. A study of the Victorian writers of England in both poetry and prose, with intensive critical work on Tennyson, Browning, and Arnold among the poets, and Arnold, Newman, Huxley, and Ruskin among the prose writers.
 Mr. J. Netland.
+Not offered 1992-93.

 310 Literature of the United States I. F. A survey of the literary works of the colonial and revolutionary periods.
-Intensive studies of the Romantic writers of the nineteenth century.
+Intensive studies of the Romantic writers of the nine-teenth century.
 Mr. K. Kuiper, Mr. C. Walhout.